matrix-org/matrix-spec-proposals/drafts/general_api.rst

    (if compact=true)
 What data flows does it address:
  - Chat Screen: Send a Message
-Ordering notes:
- - HTTP: When sending a message with a higher seqnum, it will block the request until it receives earlier seqnums.
-The block will expire after a timeout and reject the message stating that it was missing a seqnum.
 E2E Notes:
  - For signing: You send the original message to the HS and it will return the full event JSON which will be sent.
 This full event is then signed and sent